massgov/mayflower/packages/react/README.md

 A custom template used by SVGR to create the icon component files can be found within `icon-template.js`.
 SVGR itself is configured using `.svgrrc.js`.

 ### Caveats
 Google translate inserts `<font>` tags for translated strings, causing the react virtual DOM to differ from the real DOM.
 When a JSX string literal is not wrapped in any HTML tags, and it's not the only child of its parent, React script errors when executing `removeChild` or `insertBefore` on conditionally rendered child nodes.
 In order to avoid Google translate widget crashing the React apps, Mayflower React components should avoid having string literal unwrapped when it has any siblings.
-[See more explanations](https://github.com/facebook/react/issues/11538#issuecomment-390386520)

 Avoid these patterns:
 ```